 \section{Discussion of Assumptions}

 The assumptions in \cref{thm:milian,thm:stationary} are easily satisfied when $h$, $g$, and $\log \tilde{p}(z_t)$ are parameterized by NNs.

-\paragraph{Lipschitz continuity with respect to inputs.} Lipschitz continuous functions are closed under composition, making a large class of neural networks Lipschitz continuous by construction.
+\paragraph{Lipschitz Continuity with Respect to Inputs.} Lipschitz continuous functions are closed under composition, making a large class of NNs Lipschitz continuous by construction.
 Additionally, there exist many easy and empirically effective methods for explicitly obtaining Lipschitz continuity, for example via weight normalization (e.g.~\citet{miyato2018spectral}), regularization (e.g.~\citet{liu2022learning}), and architecture design (e.g.~\citet{anil2019sorting}).
 Altogether, this allows us to conveniently satisfy the Lipschitz continuity assumptions for $h$, $g$, and $\log \tilde{p}(z_t)$---(ii) in \cref{thm:milian}, and (ii) and (iii) in \cref{thm:stationary}.

-Next, \citet{hurault2022gradient} (Appendix B) proved that any composition of bounded, Lipschitz functions has Lipschitz gradients with respect to the inputs, thereby making a large class of neural network satisfy the second half of (ii) from \cref{thm:stationary}.
-This is property is known as ``Lipschitz smoothness,'' and can also be obtained explicitly, for example via mixup regularization~\cite{gyawali2020enhancing}.
+Next, \citet{hurault2022gradient} (Proposition 2) proved that if every function in a collection is differentiable with uniformly bounded, Lipschitz gradients with respect to the inputs, the gradients of their composition are themselves Lipschitz with respect to the inputs.
+This makes a large class of NNs satisfy the second half of (ii) from \cref{thm:stationary}.
+This property is known as ``Lipschitz smoothness,'' and can also be encouraged explicitly, for example via mixup regularization~\citep{gyawali2020enhancing}.

-\paragraph{Linearly bounded NNs.} We parameterize all neural networks here with a composition of continuous functions, thereby making them continuous.
+\paragraph{Linearly Bounded NNs.} We parameterize all NNs here with a composition of continuous functions, thereby making them continuous.
 And since continuous functions on compact spaces are bounded, we easily satisfy (i) from \cref{thm:milian,thm:stationary}.

-\paragraph{Differentiability and continuity of partials of NNs.} All neural networks here use continuously differentiable activation functions, so they are continuously differentiable with continuous partials.
+\paragraph{Differentiability and Continuity of Partials of NNs.} All NNs here use continuously differentiable activation functions, so they are continuously differentiable with continuous partials.